-Since the first documented case of the COVID-19 virus arrived in the United States in January, we've heard a lot about the "new normal" that defines our everyday lives now.
-Fortunately, living within the restrictions and fear of a pandemic is not an everyday occurence here in the Holy City.
-History, however, reminds us that it is far from the first time Charlestonians have faced the challenge these contagious widespread diseases.
+Since the first documented case of the COVID-19 virus arrived in the United States last January, Charlestonians have had to largely restructure how we live our everyday lives.
+Though living within the restrictions and fear of a pandemic is not an everyday occurence here in the Holy City, history reminds us that it is far from the first time Charlestonians have faced the challenge of a highly contagious, widespread and deadly disease.

-From its founding in 1670 through the early 20th century, Charleston quickly developed a well-deserved reputation as an unhealthy place to live.
+From its founding in 1670 through the early 20th century, Charleston developed a well-deserved reputation as a generally unhealthy place to live.
 There were several reasons for this.
-As the western terminus of the great trans-Atantic shipping route, Charleston welcomed large numbers of sailors, passengers and enslaved Africans carrying the latest viral germs from around the world.
-In addition, our climate's propensity for heat and mosquitos further aggravated the city's vulnerability.
+As the western terminus of the great trans-Atantic shipping route, Charleston welcomed large numbers of sailors, passengers and enslaved Africans, many of whom carried the latest viral germs from around the world.
+Our climate's propensity for heat and mosquitos further aggravated the city's vulnerability.

-Settlers of both European and African descent were at risk of contracting deadly diseases including malaria, dysentary, smallpox and yellow fever.
-Indeed, let us not forget that exposure to Western European diseases virtually destroyed the entire Native American population.
-Many more Native Americans died by living and trading in peaceful proximity to the colonists than ever died fighting them.
-South Carolina's Native population of nearly 10,000 in 1685 dropped to about 300 by 1790, and those lived in isolated pockets of the mountains, where settlers had not yet become numerous.
+Settlers of both European and African descent were at risk of contracting deadly diseases including malaria, dysentery, smallpox and yellow fever.
+Exposure to Western European diseases virtually destroyed the Native American population.
+Many more tribespeople died by living and trading in peaceful proximity to the Carolina colonists than ever died fighting them.
+South Carolina's Native population of nearly 10,000 in 1685 had dropped to about 300 by 1790, and those who survived lived in isolated pockets of the state's northwestern mountains, where settlers had not yet become numerous.

-Taken together, malaria, often referred to as the "ague" in historic documentation, and dysentary, commonly referred to as the "bloody flux," accounted for more deaths in Carolina than any other cause, including war and hurricanes.
-Though less deadly, however, smallpox and yellow fever tended to "grab the headlines," as it were, up until the 20th century.
+Taken together, malaria, often referred to as the "ague" in historic documentation, and dysentery, commonly referred to as the "bloody flux," accounted for more deaths in Carolina than any other cause, including war and natural disasters such as hurricanes, tornados and earthquakes.
+However smallpox and yellow fever, though less deadly, tended to "grab the headlines," as it were, up until the 20th century.
 Peter McCandless, author of the "Epidemics" essay found in the South Carolina Encyclopedia, attributes the greater fear of the latter two diseases to the fact that they invariably brought with them widespread public quarantines and economic crises, akin to what we are facing today with COVID-19.

 And so, throughout its history of periodic epidemic outbreaks and more common, but less widespread endemic surges, Charlestonians have faced many major life-threatening illnesses in the past.
 The worst among them occured in 1697, 1699, 1738, 1760, 1858 and 1918.